 - Is the foundation a cash or accrual basis taxpayer?
 If it has audited financial statements each year, accrual is likely the better choice for consistency.
 But that could involve an accounting method change.

 - Has the foundation accurately reflected direct investment expenses against investment income and a reasonable allocation of indirect expenses?

-- Are disbursements for charitable purposes reported on the cash basis only, which is required for column D?
+- Are disbursements for charitable purposes reported on the cash basis only, which the IRS requires for column D?

-- Has the breakout of investments by type been presented correctly and detailed out by investment in the appropriate supplemental statement?
+- Have you presented the breakout of investments by type correctly, and detailed out by investment in the appropriate supplemental statement?

-- Have unrealized gains and losses been presented as other increases or decreases, rather than in investment income?
+- Have you presented unrealized gains and losses as other increases or decreases, rather than in investment income?

 - Has the foundation properly responded regarding any attempts to influence any national, state, or local legislation, political activities, or new activities the foundation hadn’t previously engaged in?

 - Did the foundation generate unrelated business gross income of $1,000 or more, and is therefore filing a Form 990-T?

 - Did the foundation make changes, not previously reported to the IRS, to its governing documents?